top of page

 For threaded parts, like screwing a plastic valve onto a metal fitting, always wrap the male threads with Teflon tape (plumber’s tape).
 Use 2 to 3 clockwise wraps to create a watertight seal.

 Properly assembling these connections is a skill.
-If you’re struggling with leaks or aren’t sure about the process, a professional sprinkler system check up can get your connections sorted out and keep things dialed in with a seasonal maintenance plan.
+If you’re struggling with leaks or aren’t sure about the process, a professional can get your connections sorted out.
+M&M Sprinklers offers sprinkler repair across Lubbock and the surrounding West Texas area.

 Sizing Your Valves for Optimal Performance